 Air Force ROTC Credit

-You have a unique opportunity to join Air Force Reserve Officers’ Training Corps (AFROTC) while attending Oklahoma Christian.
-A cooperative agreement exists between OC and the University of Oklahoma (OU) that exempts OC students from paying most fees and insurance at OU.
+You have a unique opportunity to join the Air Force Reserve Officers’ Training Corps while attending OC.
+A cooperative agreement exists between OC and the University of Oklahoma that exempts OC students from paying most fees and insurance at OU.
 Basically, the only cost to you is for the AFROTC credit hour(s).
 AFROTC classes meet on the OU campus, which is approximately 45 minutes from OC.
 AFROTC offers a variety of scholarships in computer science, engineering, and other majors that you can pursue at OC.
 After completion of the degree and the AFROTC program, you will be commissioned as an officer in the United States Air Force and also have a guaranteed job after graduation.
 For more information, contact the University of Oklahoma.